Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-since this is usually known as the stochastic term in the context of the EFTofLSS, and it leads to subleading contributions in typical applications \cite{Baumann:2010tm, Carrasco:2012cv}.
-The ensemble average of Eq.(\ref{eq:vlasovlong2}) reads \footnote{Note that we drop the higher derivative terms of $O(k^2/\Lambda^2)$ from now on.
-However, it is important to keep in mind that such terms are necessary to accurately model the nonlinear power spectrum for any finite value of the cutoff $\Lambda$ \cite{Baumann:2010tm, Carrasco:2012cv}. }
+Going back to the Vlasov Eq.~(\ref{eq:vlasovlong2}), its ensemble average reads \footnote{Note that we drop higher derivative terms of $O(k^2/\Lambda^2)$ from now on.
+However, it is important to keep in mind that such terms are necessary to accurately model the nonlinear power spectrum for any finite value of the cutoff $\Lambda$ \cite{Baumann:2010tm, Carrasco:2012cv}.}